4-H receives grant to curb underage drinking, substance abuse

 Suicide, drug abuse & grief in focus as MMIWG hearings unlock in B.C.

 In her opening remarks, chief commissar Marion Buller noted the significance of bringing the hearings to Highway 16 among Prince Rupert & Prince George.
 Chief commissar Marion Buller speaks before the begain of hearings at the National Inquiry into Missing & Murdered Indigenous ladies & Girls, in Smithers, B.C.
 Vicki Hill holds a picture of her late mom Mary Jane Hill When testifying during hearings at the National Inquiry into Missing & Murdered Indigenous ladies & Girls, in Smithers, B.C.
 Her mom was found dead along Highway 16 near Prince Rupert in 1978 at the age of 31.
-Holding an eagle feather, Vicki Hill pauses to gather herself When testifying about her late mom Mary Jane Hill.as declared in
+Holding an eagle feather, Vicki Hill pauses to gather herself When testifying about her late mom Mary Jane Hill.

 collected by :Lucy William